-- iv.
-Building and strengthening relationships between family members and members of the local community who are not paid to be with the person. - g) The Support Assessment subscale that most relates to the goal (Community living; Lifelong learning; Employment; Health & Safety; Social; and Protection & Advocacy) - h) Measurable strategies and timelines (action steps and supports) to meet the goal. - i) Identification of persons and/or entities available to assist the client in reaching their long-term goal. - j) Identification of other accommodations, adaptive equipment and/or conditions critical to achieve the goal. - 2.
+- i) Identification of persons and/or entities available to assist the participant in reaching his or her long-term goal. - j) Identification of other accommodations, adaptive equipment and/or conditions critical to achieve the goal. - 2.
 All services relate to the client's individually identified goal(s) as outlined in their plan. - 3.
-Six-month progress reports describing the progress made towards achieving the client's goal, service activities and the outcome of those activities will be provided by the service provider to the Case Resource Manager, client, and/or guardian if any within 30 days following the six-month period. - 4.
+Six-month progress reports describing the progress made towards achieving client's goal, service activities, and the outcome of those activities will be provided by the service provider to the Case Resource Manager, client, and/or guardian if any within 30 days following the six-month period. - 4.
 Each client is assisted to participate in typical and integrated activities, events and organizations in the client's neighborhood or local community in ways similar to others of same age. - 5.
 Each client is assisted to take part in activities on an individualized basis. - 6.
-The opportunity is provided for connection and relationship building between the client and people without disabilities and who are not paid to provide services to the client.
-This also includes the development of natural supports and fading of paid staff support. - 7.
-Volunteer opportunities comply with U.S. Department of Labor standards and applicable state standards. - 8.
+The opportunity is provided for connection and relationship building between the client and people without disabilities who are not paid to provide services to the client.
+This also includes the development of natural supports and fading of paid staff support. - Volunteer opportunities comply with U.S. Department of Labor standards and applicable state standards. - 8.
 Service activities and the outcome of those activities are documented. - 9.
-Evidence that services the agency provides adhere to the Medicaid HCBS settings requirements of 42 C.F.R.
-Section 441.301 (c)(4) including: is integrated in and supports full access to the greater community; ensures the individual receives services in the community to the same degree of access as individuals not receiving Medicaid HCBS; and provides opportunities to seek employment and work in competitive integrated settings. - 10.
+Evidence that services the agency provides adhere to the Medicaid HCBS settings requirements of 42CFR 441 530(a)(1) including: is integrated in and supports full access to the greater community; ensures the individual receives services in the community to the same degree of access as individuals not receiving Medicaid HCBS; and provides opportunities to seek employment and work in competitive integrated settings. - 10.
 Identifying settings that isolate people from the broader community or that have the effect of isolating individuals from the broader community of individuals who do not receive Medicaid HCB services.
 These settings are presumed not to be home and community-based.